GeoKnow/DEER-Service/README.md

 					dataFile: name of data file
 				 	}

-This will save a config.tsv file to webapps/config.
+This will save a config.tsv file to webapps/config and return the settings from the file.

+This class will read the files from the GeoKnow Generator (https://github.com/GeoKnow/GeoKnowGeneratorUI) upload folder, which should be in the same Tomcat server:

+	\webapps\generator\uploads

+If a different behaviour is desired this class must be edited.

 ####Start the enrichment process